mddanish00/stas-server/README.md

 This project is developed using the latest Python and managed by uv.

 To start developing for this project, make sure to install uv.
-It will automatically download uv-managed Python if your system Python not 3.12.
+It will automatically download uv-managed Python if your system Python is not 3.12.
 It will not clash with your system Python because it is only used for this project.

 Refer to [uv official docs](https://docs.astral.sh/uv/getting-started/installation/) for the installation instructions.

 You need to make sure install ICU if in Linux yourself.
 For Windows, you need to use my python index to install PyICU.

-Initialize the virtual environment and install dependencies.
+Initialise the virtual environment and install dependencies.

 ```commandline
 uv sync